gophercoders/website/content/teachernotes/KS2/lower/further-selection.md

 The correct answer is 3 * 8 = 24
 {{< /hilight >}}

 appearing in the output.
-So even though the `if` statement follows and `else` it behaves in the same was as any other `if` statement.
+So even though the `if` statement follows an `else` it behaves in the same was as any other `if` statement.
 If this `if` test is true the `else` block in lines 42 to 49 are skipped over.